Skip to main content

 Each stage moves through a defined set of statuses:

 To change a stage's status, use the status dropdown on the stage panel.
-The system allows forward and backward transitions so you can adjust as needed.
+The system is designed for practical workshop use, so you can move a stage forward as work progresses and make controlled corrections if something was set too early.

 Managing Stages